Jump to a Chapter

 As AI chatbots become central to digital communication, their operation is increasingly subject to government and regulatory scrutiny, focusing heavily on data privacy, transparency, and accuracy.
 Companies must ensure their AI governance policies align with international standards to maintain consumer trust and legal compliance.

-Key areas of regulatory impact:
+Key areas of regulatory impact

 • Data Privacy (GDPR, CCPA): Comprehensive privacy laws like the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) are paramount.
 Since chatbots often collect personal identifying information (PII) during interactions, businesses must ensure: